 While the couple technically wasn't a "match" on screen when they met three years ago, their chemistry is clear on camera.
 Below, the model couple, along with their photographer, share tips for taking fall engagement photos—plus how they put said tricks into practice on a picture-perfect fall day in Uche's beloved Chicago.

 As a model, Uche knows a thing or five (!!) about looking great in photos.

-- Be yourself!
-From wearing what you feel confident in, to choosing a location that makes you feel empowered!
+This can be anything from wearing what you feel confident in to choosing a location that makes you feel empowered.

-- Match the season—if it's fall, moodier tones if it's summer, bright colors, florals, et cetera.
+If it's fall, wear moodier tones.
+If it's summer, try bright colors, florals, et cetera.

 - Do make it a date night!
 You’re already dressed up and have your makeup done.
 Make plans for a dinner out—just the two of you.
 So often wedding planning can be stressful, and this can be a great opportunity to set aside quality time.